verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ]  "I am scrubbing your scent from my skin, only to find you’ve been stained into my bones."
 - [ ] walking (especially without your phone — I know, scandalous)
 - [ ] And I say this after several lived experiences.
+- [ ] We have just discovered a new strain of upper East side Anal.
 For you.
 I’m already perfect.
 — James Baldwin